-Students must complete a total of 84 units for the dual degree including 48 units of work in the Marshall School of Business and 36 units in the Price School of Public Policy.
+Students must complete a total of 84 units for the dual degree, including 48 units of work in the USC Marshall School of Business and 36 units in the USC Price School of Public Policy.
 Required courses that must be taken in the Marshall School of Business include all courses required in a M.B.A. core program and graduate business electives sufficient to bring the total units completed in the Marshall School of Business to at least 48.
 Dual degree students must not count courses taken outside the Marshall School of Business toward the 48 units.

 Policy, Planning, and Development

 Economics for Policy, Planning and Development (PPD 501a) – 2 units

 Planning Theory (PPD 524) – 2 units